toddcooke/summaries/README.md

 - Isolated - Transactions can happen concurrently
 - Durable - The results of a transaction are saved to disk

-Eventual Consistency - Reads that may not be up to date after writes
+Eventual Consistency - Reads after writes may not reflect latest writes

 REST - Representational State Transfer
 1. Client-Server